Nastassja Kinski: Career

 Kinski began working as a model as a teenager in Germany.
-Actress Lisa Kreuzer of the German New Wave helped get her the role of the mute Mignon in Wim Wenders 1975 film The Wrong Move, in which at the age of 13 she was depicted topless.
+Actress Lisa Kreuzer of the German New Wave helped get her the role of the mute Mignon in Wim Wenders 1975 film The Wrong Move, in which at the age of 14 she was depicted topless.
 She later played one of the leading roles in Wenders' film Paris, Texas (1984) and appeared in his film Faraway, So Close (1993).

 In 1976, while still a teenager, Kinski had her first two major roles: in Wolfgang Petersen's feature film-length episode Reifezeugnis of the German TV crime series Tatort.
 Next, she appeared in the British horror film To the Devil a Daughter (1976), produced by Hammer Film Productions, which was released in the UK just 40 days after Kinski's fifteenth birthday, making it a virtual certainty she was only fourteen when her scenes were shot (including full frontal nudity).
 In regards to her early films, Kinski has stated that she felt exploited by the industry.
 In an interview with W, she said, "If I had had somebody to protect me or if I had felt more secure about myself, I would not have accepted certain things.
 Nudity things.
 And inside it was just tearing me apart."

 In 1978, Kinski starred in the Italian romance Stay as You Are (Così come sei) with Marcello Mastroianni, gaining her recognition in the United States after New Line Cinema released it there in December 1979.
 Time wrote that she was "simply ravishing, genuinely sexy and high-spirited without being painfully aggressive about it."
 The film also received a major international release from Columbia Pictures.

 Kinski met the director Roman Polanski at a party in 1976.
 He urged her to study method acting with Lee Strasberg in the United States and she was offered the title role in Polanski's upcoming film, Tess (1979).
 In 1978, Kinski underwent extensive preparation for the portrayal of an English peasant girl, which included acquiring a Dorset accent through elocution studies:

-The film was nominated for six awards, including Best Picture, at the 53rd Academy Awards, and won three.
+'Tess' was nominated for six awards, including Best Picture, at the 53rd Academy Awards, and won three.